Field Trips

 April

-April 6, Saturday, or April 7, Sunday, Pop-up Trip: Keep your eyes on the Mearns Club Groups.io site for a pop-up trip to be posted!
+Pop-up Trip: Monitor the Mearns Club Groups.io site for a pop-up trip to be posted for some time in April!

 April 20, Saturday, Wallkill River National Wildlife Refuge, Pine Island, New York: Meet Johanna Bloomfield (541-778-1754) at the refuge platform on Oil City Road at 8:30 am for ducks, grebes, gallinules, and, hopefully, Sandhill Cranes!